Top 10 Reasons Leading to Cart Abandonment and How to Deal With It

 Missing ‘Continue Shopping’ Option: It does not matter whether you are selling grocery or fashion accessories, there has to have ‘Continue Shopping’ option your e-commerce website.
 Not having this option means further revenue loss.

-- Avoid limiting your customer’s shopping spree, do not direct them towards checkout process immediately after adding a product to the cart.
+- Avoid limiting your customer’s shopping spree, do not direct them towards the checkout process immediately after adding a product to the cart.

 - Continue Shopping is an option that empowers customers to add, delete or to edit their cart before they proceed to checkout.